fin-cli/handbook/commands/db/clean.md

 ### EXAMPLES

     # Delete all tables that match the current site prefix.
-    $ wp db clean --yes
+    $ fin db clean --yes
     Success: Tables dropped.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|